KCLibrary/docs.kclibrary.org/community-reference/job-career.md

   Two- and four-year colleges also offer career counseling and services to prospective students:
 - [Metropolitan Community College Career Services](http://mcckc.edu/career-services/)
 - [Johnson County Community College Career Services](http://www.jccc.edu/student-resources/counseling/career/)
+- [Agile Work Profiler](https://survey.alchemer.com/s3/5386209/kcpl): Take this free assessment from the DeBruce Foundation to learn about your ten Agilities (i.e. competencies), which are universal to all occupations.
+Taking the Agile Work Profiler, can help you see how your strengths and interests connect to work activities.

 **DIG IN & RESEARCH**

 - [Learning Express Library](https://kclibrary.org/research-resources/research-databases/learningexpress-library): Career Center section (Library card and PIN required).
 Prepare for a career exam and explore occupations here.
 - [Occupational Outlook Handbook](https://www.bls.gov/ooh/): Is your career field expected to grow or phase out?
 What is the salary range?
 Find practical answers to help you make solid decisions for your future.
 - [SalaryExpert](https://www.salaryexpert.com/): Run a customized report showing what jobs in your location typically pay for your education and experience.
-- [Lynda.com](https://kclibrary.org/research-resources/research-databases/lyndacom): Informational interviewing is a great tool to use to evaluate whether the reality of a job lives up to your expectations.
-Learn more by watching tutorials on this and other facets of career research on Lynda.
+- [LinkedIn Learning](https://kclibrary.org/research-resources/research-databases/linkedinlearning): Informational interviewing is a great tool to use to evaluate whether the reality of a job lives up to your expectations.
+Learn more by watching tutorials on this and other facets of career research on LinkedIn Learning.
 (Library cad and PIN required).

 **LOCAL COMMUNITY CAREER/JOB RESOURCES:**